jdede/inet-showcases/docs/visualizer/networknode/index.md

 in the `NED` network description file by setting the display string of the node.
 The display string can be specified by tags.
 We can customize properties of the icon by setting the `i` tag.
 It has three arguments:
 - The first argument specifies the icon to be used.
-The OMNeT++ image path is used to find the image, just like with the `i` display string tag or the `cIconFigure` class.
-In our case, the `misc/car2` name resolves to the `inet/images/misc/car2.png` file and `misc/person3` name resolves to the `inet/images/misc/person3.png` file.
+This argument is used to find the image.
+The `misc/car2` name resolves to the `inet/images/misc/car2.png` file and `misc/person3` name resolves to the `inet/images/misc/person3.png` file.
 - The second argument specifies the color of the icon, and it accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
 - The third argument defines the colorization amount of the icon.
 It is as a number between zero and one.
 Number one means full colorization.

 We can set the size of the icon by using the `is` tag.
 The size can be `vs` (very small), `s` (small), `n` (normal), `l` (large) and `vl` (very large).